USS America Arrives in San Diego

-The amphibious assault ship USS America (LHA 6) arrived at its new homeport of Naval Base San Diego, Sept.
-25, marking the end of its six-year forward deployment to Sasebo, Japan and the U.S. 7th Fleet area of operations.
+SAN DIEGO (Sept.25, 2025) The amphibious assault ship USS America (LHA 6) makes its way through San Diego Harbor on the final leg of its journey to Naval Base San Diego, Sept.
+25, marking the end of its six-year forward deployment to Sasebo, Japan, and the U.S. 7th Fleet area of operations.
 With a crew of over 1,200 Sailors and capable of deploying over 1,600 Marines, the America delivers a self-contained, mobile crisis response force, ranging from combat operations to humanitarian aid and disaster response.
-(U.S. Navy photo by Interior Communications Electrician 2nd Class Ulrika Mendiola)
+(U.S. Navy photo by Mark D. Faram, US Naval Surface Forces, Pacific)

 |Date Taken: